roryneary/powerapps-docs/powerapps-docs/maker/model-driven-apps/deactivate-app.md

 ## Deactivate a model-driven app

 1. Sign in to [Power Apps](https://make.powerapps.com/?utm_source=padocs&utm_medium=linkinadoc&utm_campaign=referralsfromdoc).
-1. On the left pane, select **Apps**.
+2. Select the environment in which the app is located
+3. Select **Solutions**
-2. Select the app to be hidden from all users, and then select **Deactivate** on the command bar or app context menu.
+1. Select the model-driven app to be hidden from all users, select the 3 dots to the right of the app or in the top menu, and then select **Deactivate** on the command bar or app context menu.

    :::image type="content" source="media/deactivate-app.png" alt-text="Deactivate command for a model-driven app.":::

-3. Note that the status of the app will be shown as **Off** within the explorer.
+2. Note that the status of the app will be shown as **Off** within the explorer.

 > [!NOTE]
 > - Deactivated apps are still visible to other users from the **Apps** area of Power Apps.